 - Aquaglide: Aquaglide makes a mix of different inflatable kayaks.
 They have kayaks designed for fishing, touring, white water, as well as recreational models.

 - Advanced Elements: Advanced Elements are a relative newcomer to the inflatable game – but make some of the most innovative recreational and fishing inflatables on the market.
 They offer several excellent ‘hybrid’ boats, that combine an inflatable with a rigid aluminum frame.

-- Intex: Intex are a massive inflatable manufacturer and make everything from airbeds to above ground pools to kayaks and rafts.
-While not all of their inflatable kayaks are suited for serious use, they make several popular models like the Excursion Pro that offer excellent performance and value.
+- Intex: Intex is a massive inflatable manufacturer and makes everything from airbeds to above-ground pools to kayaks and rafts.
+They make a variety of different craft from budget recreational kayaks like the Excursion K2 to their top-of-the-line Excursion Pro that offers excellent performance and value.